 - Types of Expanders

-In order to correct jaw alignment, many times orthodontists will use specific appliances, in addition to traditional braces.
+To correct jaw alignment, orthodontists will often use specific appliances, in addition to traditional braces.

 These appliances are uniquely fabricated for addressing jaw problems.